Gottesman-Kitaev-Preskill encoding in continuous modal variables of single photons

-TF GKP states differ from GKP states defined by optical combs in single mode states using spectral engineering of classical (coherent) states or single photons \cite{PhysRevA.102.012607, PhysRevLett.130.200602}: the TF GKP states are entangled states of $n$ photons displaying quantum features that will prove to be essential to determine the scaling of the error tolerance with the number of photons $n$.
-In addition, TF GKP are intrinsically multimode states relying on the particle-mode non-separability, contrary to the QB GKP states - that can be defined in single modes -, and differently from \cite{PRXQuantum.3.010335} where modes are used to define a QB multi-dimensional GKP state.
+TF GKP states are intrinsically multimode states relying on the particle-mode non-separability, so they are fundamentally different from optical combs in single mode states using spectral engineering of classical (coherent) states or single photons \cite{PhysRevA.102.012607, PhysRevLett.130.200602}.
+Thanks to the encoding in collective variables (modes) of individual photons, TF GKP states reveal their multi-photonic properties, as the scaling of the error tolerance with the number of photons $n$.
+Hence, they're also fundamentally distinct from QB GKP states - that can be defined in single modes -, even in their multi-dimensional version \cite{PRXQuantum.3.010335}.